w3c/wai-wcag-em/procedure.md

 #### Step 4.1: Check All Initial Samples {#step4a}

-<strong id="req4a">Methodology Requirement 4.1:</strong> Check that each sample that is not within or the end of a complete process conforms to each of the five WCAG 2 conformance requirements at the target conformance level.
+<p class="methodology-requirement"><strong id="req4a">Methodology Requirement 4.1:</strong> Check that each sample that is not within or the end of a complete process conforms to each of the five WCAG 2 conformance requirements at the target conformance level.</p>

 For each sample selected in [Step 3: Select a Representative Sample Set](#step3) that is not within or the end of a complete process, check its conformance with each of the five WCAG conformance requirements, with the target conformance level defined in [Step 1.2: Define the Conformance Target](#step1b).
 This includes all components of the sample without activating any functions, entering any data, or otherwise initiating a process.
 Such functionality and interaction, including  samples that are within or the end of a complete process, will be evaluated in the subsequent step.